 Employees need to be using systems correctly and taking care to prevent mistakes for your business systems to be reliable at producing insights and tracking the state of your business.

 If you are planning on using your data to make informed decisions and forecast what you should be doing more for future business growth, you need to make sure that your data is accurate, complete and duplicate free.
 Decisions based on poor quality data are no more reliable and accurate than those made on assumptions.
 Cluttering up your database with poor quality data will impact on your ability to make informed judgments and decisions about the state and future of your business.

 Poor quality data filled with inaccurate and duplicate records can be costly in terms of missed sales opportunities.
 Think of the lost time that could have been spent interacting with the right prospect rather than trying to reach contacts that are no longer in that position.

 When employees start to lose confidence in the CRM because of the number of duplicates and inaccurate data, they can revert to using traditional methods to record customer data, such as Excel and Post-It notes.
-Using such business processes limits the view of your customer and inadvertently limits the growth of your business.
+Using such business processes limits the view of your customers and inadvertently limits the growth of your business.

 If this is true for your business and you are aware that employees are sharing customer information internally via emails, spreadsheets, or shared drives, think again!
 As your business and customer base grows, so does the number of customer records, making the data unmanageable and increasing the potential to lose it.